khny258/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-CSS and Bootstrap Homework: Responsive Portfolio
+CSS and Bootstrap Homework: Responsive Portfolio (What I Did section is on the bottom)

 ## Directions